daniel-echevarria/slick-messenger/README.md

 # Slick messenger

-This web app is a much simplified copy of slack
+This web app is a much simplified copy of https://app.slack.com/

 User can message each other and update their profile